kbarbary/insight/README.md

-# fansite-analytics-challenge
+# insight-analytics-challenge

 *Coding exercise for Insight*

 I implemented my solution in pure Python.
 It requires either Python 2.7 or 3.5+, and has no dependencies outside the Python standard library.

 There are unit tests in `src/test_process_log.py`.
 The tests run with pytest:
 ```